Composer

 There, the Neoclassic School was successful; it was the all-successful thing!

-Actually, in some ways it was more advanced sitting in little Palo Alto
+Actually, in some ways it was more advanced sitting in little Palo Alto than

-at the beginning, and then they took a more and more Neoclassic cast.
+the beginning, and then they took a more and more Neoclassic cast.

 BD: What specifically